griffin-k/DermAssist/README.md

 # DermAssist API

 ## Introduction
-Welcome to the Dr. CareBot API!
+Welcome to the DermAssist API!
 This project provides an AI-powered medical chatbot that can assist with health-related queries.
 Built with FastAPI, it integrates with an AI model to provide real-time responses to users.
 The bot is designed to deliver concise and accurate answers to health and medical questions, helping users find essential information quickly.

 ---